(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 They'll still have access to a sum of money to help them survive a financial emergency.
 But they don’t have to use it.

 They also won’t have cash just sitting in an account waiting for a bad thing to happen.

 But there’s definitely a difference between emergency funds and equity loans.
 One is using a surplus of money, and the other requires taking on debt.

 Does that mean taking a HELOC as your emergency fund is never a good idea?

 Never isn’t a word we use much in personal finance.
 That’s because so many things depend on your specific situation.

-Benefits of Using a HELOC As an Emergency Fund
+Benefits of Using a HELOC

 It’s important to understand the advantages of using a HELOC as an emergency fund to determine if the strategy is a smart move for you.

-Should your house appraise for $250,000 and the existing mortgage is $150,000, the owner can likely apply for a line of credit of at least 80% of $100,000 they have in equity – or $80,000.
+Should your house appraise for $250,000 with an existing mortgage of $150,000, you can likely apply for a line of credit of at least 80% of the $100,000 you have in equity – or $80,000.